 Origin and Insertion (xlas)

-• The origin part usually does not move (or move less than the insertion part) when the muscle is flexed.
+- The origin part usually does not move (or moves less than the insertion part) when the muscle is flexed.

 Also note that origin and insertion areas always refer to tendons that connect a muscle and a bone.
 There are no muscles that connect directly to a bone.